 10.2.
 In addition, when using particular sections of the Chatroom, you shall be subject to any guidelines or rules applicable to such services, which may be posted from time to time.
 All such guidelines or rules are hereby incorporated by reference to the conditions.

 (a) Post, transmit, upload, email or otherwise make available any material that contains software viruses, computer code, programs or files that are designed to interrupt, limit the functionality of, or destroy any computer hardware, software or telecommunications equipment.

 (b) Impersonate any person or entity.
-This includes, but is not limited to, any College of Media and Publishing Ltd team member or administrator, or falsely stating or otherwise misrepresenting your affiliation with another person or entity.
+This includes, but is not limited to, any College of Media and Publishing Ltd team member, learner or administrator, or falsely stating or otherwise misrepresenting your affiliation with another person or entity.

 (c) Manipulate or forge headers or identifiers with the intention of disguising the origin of any content that you provide to the Learner Forum.

-(d) Register or post in excess of one account with us.
-Should it come to our attention that you have registered more than one account, we may remove your use of the Chatroom.
+(d) Register or post more than one account with us.
+If it comes to our attention that you have registered for more than one account, we may remove your use of the Chatroom.

 10.6.
 We further cannot be held liable or responsible for any loss or damage, or offence that may be caused, or that you allege has been caused, by third party content or websites.

 10.7.
-All and any contact that you have with third party traders or websites that you may come in to contact with during your use of the Learner Forum, or Chatroom, including but not limited to payments for products or services, any conditions made, warranties offered, or contracts entered in to, are your responsibility and not the responsibility of College of Media and Publishing Ltd.
+All and any contact that you have with third-party traders or websites during your use of the Learner Forum, or Chatroom, including but not limited to payments for products or services, any conditions made, warranties offered, or contracts entered in to, are your responsibility and not the responsibility of the College of Media and Publishing Ltd.

 10.8.
 You acknowledge and accept that we are neither liable nor responsible for the content that you submit to the Chatroom.
 We will only remove objectionable material if there is a complaint.